 When it comes to the best gaming monitors available on the market, the dizzying array of sizes, resolutions, refresh rates, response times, FreeSync versus G-Sync and panel types can make purchase decisions difficult.
-Our job is to make the buying process easier for you, so in this article, we're going to look at two of the popular panel types used in today's best gaming monitors: IPS and VA.
+Our job is to make the buying process easier for you, so in this article, we will look at two of the popular panel types used in today's best gaming monitors: IPS and VA.

-For starters, we should dive into a brief overview of both IPS and VA display technologies before proceeding with the comparison.
+For starters, we should briefly overview IPS and VA display technologies before proceeding with the comparison.
 IPS, or in-plane switching, is a type of liquid crystal display (LCD) panel in which the liquid crystals are aligned in parallel.
 They are popular in today's computer monitors, televisions and mobile devices (i.e., smartphones and tablets).
-IPS panels are notable for their excellent viewing angles and color representation (compared to older TN panels), making them suitable for many usages scenarios, including gaming and office work.
+IPS panels are notable for their excellent viewing angles and color representation (compared to older TN panels), making them suitable for many usage scenarios, including gaming and office work.

 VA stands for vertical alignment, in which liquid crystals are aligned vertically, perpendicular to the substrate surface.
 As a result, these panels tend to have greater viewing angles than TN panels (but lower than IPS) and excellent contrast ratios and excel at providing incredible levels of detail in gaming (or movie) scenes.

 But what makes one better than the other?
 Are there categories where IPS panels have the edge over VA and vice versa?
 Let's take a closer look.